Engaging K-12 Students

 Learn more about our programs:

-Manufacturing Week 2021 will be October 4 – 8, 2021.
+Manufacturing Week 2022 will be announced soon!
+Stayed tuned for registration links.
 During this week we provide cool virtual and in-person events that highlight the many opportunities and career paths available in advanced manufacturing.
 The programs include hands-on experiences for younger kids, as well as activities and tours of manufacturing facilities for high school students.
 Teachers can sign up for virtual or in-person activities.
 There is no cost to attend.
 Click to learn more.

 Robotics in Manufacturing Camp